 Recognizing dance as an art form…that is an essential part of human expression.
 Ultimate Leap Dance Center will guide students to develop skills, insights and attitudes for a lifetime of dance.

 Jenni fell in love with dancing as a young child.
 She started her training at the age of three at Ginger’s School of Dance.
 Continuing her training, she studied at Stoughton Center for the Performing Arts under the direction of Colleen Kehl, at Studio 3-D under the direction of Debbie Griggas, at Ballet Madison under the direction of Charmaine Ristow and Karen McShane Hellenbrand, and also with the Virginia School of the Arts.
-She has studied ballet, pointe, lyrical, contemporary, modern, jazz, hip-hop, and tap.
-She was a member of the Stoughton Dance Company, and Ballet Madison Dance Ensemble’s production of the Nutcracker and the Peter Rabbit Ballet.
-Throughout her years of training, she has had the opportunity to study with many incredible teachers including Gelsey Kirkland, Joe Tremaine, Randy Duncan, Bob Rizzo, and Mia Michaels.
+She has studied ballet, pointe, lyrical, modern, jazz and tap.
+She was a member of the Stoughton Dance Company, and Ballet Madison Senior Company.
+She also performed many different roles in Wisconsin Dance Ensemble’s production of the Nutcracker and The Peter Rabbit Ballet.
+Throughout her years of training, she has had the opportunity to study with many incredible teachers including, Gelsey Kirkland, Joe Tremaine, Randy Duncan, Bob Rizzo and Mia Michaels.
 Jenni began teaching when she was a senior in high school.
-She became a Certified Dance Educator through the Chicago National Association of Dance Masters.
+She became a Certified Dance Educator, though the Chicago National Association of Dance Masters.
 Over her many years of teaching, she has choreographed numerous award winning pieces.
 She has choreographed for Stageworks’ Production of the Nutcracker, and in 2009 she assisted in creating Sun Prairie’s first ever production of the Nutcracker.
 Through all of Jenni’s years of training and teaching, her passion for dance has only grown stronger, and she truly enjoys sharing that with all of her students.